-We are leveraging our LANCE platform, our proprietary computational target discovery engine, to design and develop a pipeline of potentially first-in-class oral small molecule product candidates with differentiated profiles designed to address autoimmune, inflammatory, metabolic, and other diseases.
+We are leveraging our LANCE platform, our proprietary computational target discovery engine, to design and develop a pipeline of potentially first-in-class, if effective and approved, oral small molecule product candidates with differentiated profiles designed to address autoimmune, inflammatory, metabolic, and other diseases.
 We currently own worldwide development and commercialization rights to each of our product candidates.
 Since our inception, we successfully cleared four INDs with the United States Food and Drug Administration, or FDA.
 We expect to submit at least three additional INDs by the end of 2021.
 Leveraging our LANCE platform, we have reduced our development time, measured from initial target discovery and Phase 1 clinical trial dosing, from 24 months, in the case of BT-11, to 18 months, in the case of NX-13.
+Our development time from discovery to Phase 2 ready was 30 months, in the case of BT-11, and 24 months, in the case of NX-13.
+We believe similar timelines are possible with our future product candidates; however, the process of clinical development is inherently uncertain and no guarantee can be made that similar timelines will be achieved.

-\ Subject to feedback from the FDA, we intend to initially submit one IND for each product candidate in order to initiate Phase 1 clinical trials in an indication.
+Subject to feedback from the FDA, we intend to initially submit one IND for each product candidate in order to initiate Phase 1 clinical trials in an indication.
 We will submit subsequent INDs to proceed to Phase 1 clinical trials in additional indications for that product candidate.